Ivy-IV/ninjamas-flashless/README.md

 # ninjamas-flashless
 A Ninja Master's (neo geo) patch to prevent screen flickering on KO

-# ninjamas-flashless
-A Ninja Master's (neo geo) patch to prevent screen flickering on KO

 Extract 217-p2.sp2 from your ninjamas.zip.

 Patch it using the given file and ips patching software of your choice.